 Data Flow files

-When initiating, the CTP API may generate some flow files on local machine for saving the number of received packets in public, dialog and private streams of the current trading day.
+When initiating, the CTP API may generate some flow files on the local machine to save the number of received packets in public, dialog and private streams of the current trading day.

 Data flow files are mainly used for re-transmitting data in resume mode.
 And when using CTP Risk API, data flow files are also used for batch querying.